 The fact that methane is currently present on Mars is somewhat puzzling since methane dissipates after only a few hundred years.
 This means that there’s something on Mars continually pumping out Methane.
 A study published in 2009 reported that plumes of thousands of tons of methane would occasionally jet out off the ground.
 It’s possible that the source of the methane is deep under the ground and the temperature fluctuations that Mars experiences between its winter and summer seasons force the methane to the surface.
 While this is a possible explanation for how the plumes of methane reach the surface, the origin of the methane is still unknown.

 Combined, the findings of both the methane and the ancient organic compounds suggest that Mars may have once been suitable for life.
-Furthermore, the context provided from Curiosity’s findings mean that the planet isn’t necessarily the dead planet it was long thought to be.
+Furthermore, the context provided from Curiosity’s findings means that the planet isn’t necessarily the dead planet it was long thought to be.
 Caltech planetary scientist Bethany Ehlmann (not involved with the studies) explains that “it shows that Mars is an active planet today”.
 Mars could be right on the edge of habitability, explains Ehlmann.

 While the current findings from Curiosity have proven valuable and exciting, much more investigation will be needed to determine if Mars once possessed (or may still possess) life.
 NASA will need to send research equipment capable of making more refined measurements of gas methane gas levels.
 Life on Earth typically creates more methane and less ethane than non-organic reactions.
 If these telltale signs were witnessed on Mars it would increase the likelihood that life was on the planet.